 First, launch the Safari Browser to open the Private mode in Safari.
 Click on the File option on the menu bar and click on New Private Window; visit the website now and check if the error still exists.

 Check your System Date and Time

-- On the upper-left corner of your screen, click on the Apple menu.
+- Click on the Apple menu.

 Clear Browser Cache and Cookies

-- Launch the Safari browser,
+- Launch the Safari browser.

 - Go to the Advanced tab and

-- Close the Safari Preference Window.
+- Close the Safari Preferences Window.